facebookarchive/AsyncDisplayKit/_docs/subclassing-layout.md

 This method is called on a **background thread** when using nodeBlocks.
 However, because no other method can run until -init is finished, it should never be necessary to have a lock in this method.

-Because it is run on a background thread, this means you should never initialize any UIKit objects, touch the view or layer of a node (e.g. `node.layer.X` or `node.view.X`) or add any gesture recognizers in your initializer.
+The most important thing to remember is that your init method must be capable of being called on any queue.
+Most notably, this means you should never initialize any UIKit objects, touch the view or layer of a node (e.g. `node.layer.X` or `node.view.X`) or add any gesture recognizers in your initializer.
 Instead, do these things in `-didLoad`.

 ### `-didLoad`